carlosnavarroc/carlosnavarroc.github.io/_pages/teaching.md

 - **Institution:** Faculty of Physical Sciences and Mathematics.
 University of Chile.
   - As advisor:
-    - 2023 Thesis: *Transformer-type neural networks for classifying HER2 protein overexpression in gastric cancer biopsy images.* Author: Diego Muñoz.
-DIE.
-This study focuses on enhancing gastric cancer diagnosis accuracy through transformer-type neural networks compared to convolutional networks.
+    - 2023 Thesis: *Transformer-type neural networks for classifying HER2 protein overexpression in gastric cancer biopsy images.* **Author: Diego Muñoz.
+DIE.** This study focuses on enhancing gastric cancer diagnosis accuracy through transformer-type neural networks compared to convolutional networks.
 The transformer model demonstrates superior performance over the CNN, achieving higher accuracy and f1-score in classifying all classes of HER2 protein overexpression.
 [Link Thesis](https://repositorio.uchile.cl/bitstream/handle/2250/196732/Redes-neuronales-del-tipo-transformer-como-herramienta-de-clasificacion-de-sobreexpresion-de-proteina-HER2-en-imagenes-de-biopsias-de-cancer-gastrico.pdf?sequence=1&isAllowed=y)
-    - 2024 Thesis: *Automated diagnosis of glaucoma using Machine Learning tools applied to Chromatic Pupilometry data.* Author: Manuel Zamorano.
-DIE.
-In progress.
+    - 2024 Thesis: *Automated diagnosis of glaucoma using Machine Learning tools applied to Chromatic Pupilometry data.* **Author: Manuel Zamorano.
+DIE.** In progress.
 [Link Thesis]()
   - As co-advisor:
-    - 2024 Thesis: *Monitoring calving events through processing images* Author: Catalina Zapata.
-DIE-Geophysics.
-In progress.
+    - 2024 Thesis: *Monitoring calving events through processing images* **Author: Catalina Zapata.
+DIE-Geophysics.** In progress.
 [Link Thesis]()
-    - 2024 Thesis: *Prediction of cognitive decline functional in older patients based on clinical history (texts) and machine learning* Author: Alvaro Gallardo.
-Master of Data Science.
-In progress.
+    - 2024 Thesis: *Prediction of cognitive decline functional in older patients based on clinical history (texts) and machine learning* **Author: Alvaro Gallardo.
+Master of Data Science.** In progress.
 [Link Thesis]()
   - As a committee member:
-    - 2023 Thesis: *Development of an intelligent image recognition engine for last-mile dispatch test photos.* Author: Franco Mirauda.
-DIE.
-In this work, a smart image recognition engine is proposed, which allows evaluation of the quality of last-mile dispatches by reviewing some aspects of the photograph taken at the moment of product delivery.
+    - 2023 Thesis: *Development of an intelligent image recognition engine for last-mile dispatch test photos.* **Author: Franco Mirauda.
+DIE.** This work proposes a smart image recognition engine that allows evaluating the quality of last-mile dispatches by reviewing some aspects of the photograph taken at the moment of product delivery.
 [Link Thesis](https://repositorio.uchile.cl/bitstream/handle/2250/192990/Desarrollo-de-un-motor-de-reconocimiento-de-imagenes-inteligente-para-fotos-de-pruebas-de-despacho-en-ultima-milla.pdf?sequence=1&isAllowed=y)
-    - 2023 Thesis: *Detection and estimation of portion for granular ingredients.* Author: Gonzalo Hernández.
-DIE-DCC.
-This study aims to detect and estimate the portion of granular ingredients in Pizza Hut kitchen images using different models, including Yolov6, Faster R-CNN, SAM, MIM, and BinsFormers.
+    - 2023 Thesis: *Detection and estimation of portion for granular ingredients.* **Author: Gonzalo Hernández.
+DIE-DCC.** This study aims to detect and estimate the portion of granular ingredients in Pizza Hut kitchen images using different models, including Yolov6, Faster R-CNN, SAM, MIM, and BinsFormers.
 [Link Thesis]()

 ## Professional Practices Guide in ScianLab
 - 2024:
-  - Matias Carvajal Pérez.
-DIE.
-"Measurement of the membrane force exerted by a cell"
+  - **Matias Carvajal Pérez.
+DIE.** "Measurement of the membrane force exerted by a cell"
 - 2023:
-  - Leslie Cardenas Villegas.
-DIE.
-"Development of automatic segmentation methods that require fewer or worse examples for learning."
+  - **Leslie Cardenas Villegas.
+DIE.** "Development of automatic segmentation methods that require fewer or worse examples for learning."
-  - Manuel Zamorano Canales.
-DIE.
-"Review of the state of the art of Transformers Type Neural Networks"
+  - **Manuel Zamorano Canales.
+DIE.** "Review of the state of the art of Transformers Type Neural Networks"
-  - Vanessa Gonzalez Arriagada.
-DIE.
-"Segmentation of Cell Nuclei through Deep Learning in Jamming Context"
+  - **Vanessa Gonzalez Arriagada.
+DIE.** "Segmentation of Cell Nuclei through Deep Learning in Jamming Context"
 - 2022:
-  - Magdalena Álvarez Piña.
-DCC.
-"Rotations in 3D Light-Sheet Images for Visualization of Embryo Development in Annual Fish"
+  - **Magdalena Álvarez Piña.
+DCC.** "Rotations in 3D Light-Sheet Images for Visualization of Embryo Development in Annual Fish"